pcdavies/kubernetes-tutorial/CentOS.md

 In this tutorial we will install 2 VM Images.
 One will server as the Kubernetes master, and the other a Kubernetes Worker Node.
 We'll configure Docker and Kubernetes on both Images.

+Note: In this example we will configure all nodes using a single NAT network.

 ## Create the Master and Worker Nodes

-Note: when configuing the image with VirtualBox or VMWare Fusion, it is recommended to set up a second network, and assign stattic IP addressed - e.g. 172.31.x.x.
-However, in this example, we're are going to just use a single NAT network, which simplifies the configuration and works well.

 ### **Step 1**: Download and setup CentOS 7